-The Company's operations and financial performance in certain areas of its business were negatively impacted by the coronavirus pandemic ("COVID-19") in the six months ended June 30, 2020.
+The Company's operations and financial performance in certain areas of its business were negatively impacted by the coronavirus pandemic ("COVID-19") in the nine months ended September 30, 2020.
 The extent to which the COVID-19 pandemic impacts the Company's financial results and operations for the remainder of 2020 and beyond will depend on future developments that are highly uncertain and cannot be predicted at this time.
 The Company updated its estimates and judgements in response to the economic uncertainty associated with COVID-19, which were reflected in the amounts reported in the accompanying condensed consolidated financial statements.
 The Company has experienced, and may continue to experience, delays in collecting amounts owed to it, and in some cases, may experience inabilities to collect altogether.
-As a result, the Company increased its customer allowance for doubtful accounts by \$3,250 in the six months ended June 30, 2020 compared with the same period a year ago.
+As a result, the Company increased its customer allowance for doubtful accounts by \$3,276 in the nine months ended September 30, 2020, compared to an increase of \$181 for the same period in the prior year.
 The Company has also evaluated the potential impact of the pandemic on the carrying values of its goodwill and intangible assets, and based on the assessment, did not identify any indications to suggest that an impairment may exist.
 These estimates may change as new events occur and actual results could differ materially from these estimates.